Effect of COVID-19 on eCommerce: How to Deal with Changing Purchase Behaviour?

 Nike, for example, has managed to increase digital sales by 30% as a result of their fitness and eCommerce apps being particularly well integrated.

-As consumer behaviour changes and results in more and more customers shopping online, eCommerce businesses will also become more competitive.
+As consumer behavior changes and results in more and more customers shopping online, eCommerce businesses will also become more competitive.

 If your site is not found in search engines for relevant searches, or your site’s responsiveness lags behind your competitors, your ability to compete will be severely diminished.